 3.1 Clean the surface of the glass slide with a shallow well with distilled water and ethanol.

-3.2 Apply an appropriate volume (e.g., 100 &#181;L) of a siliconizing reagent (water-repellent) onto the hole slide glass.
+3.2 Apply an appropriate volume (e.g., 100 μL) of a siliconizing reagent (water-repellent) onto the hole slide glass.

 3.3 Dry the reagent completely in the air.